jaantollander/masters-thesis/content/30_methods.md

 : OSS entries \label{tab:oss-entries}

-For example, the tables \ref{tab:mds-entries} and \ref{tab:oss-entries} show the counts of entries of a sample of 113 consequtive 2 minute intervals for MDSs and OSSs separated by normal or missing uids and system uids for different `job_id` compositions.
+For example, the tables \ref{tab:mds-entries} and \ref{tab:oss-entries} show the counts of entries of a sample of 113 consecutive 2-minute intervals for MDSs and OSSs separated by normal or missing `uid`s and system `uid`s for different `job_id` compositions.
 In the table, "job" indicates that job ID exists, "uid" indicates user ID exists, dash "-" indicates missing value, "login" indicates login node, "compute" indicates compute node, "(q)" indicates fully-qualified nodename and "puhti" indicates node that is not login or compute node.

-As a consequence of these issues, data from the same job might be scattered into multiple timeseries without reliable indicators making it impossible to provide reliable job specific statistics.
+As a consequence of these issues, data from the same job might be scattered into multiple time series without reliable indicators making it impossible to provide reliable job-specific statistics.
-Also, discarded entries lead lead to some data loss.
+Also, discarded entries lead to some data loss.
 We do not know if the actual counter data is affected by issues.

 ## Analyzing the statistics
-For a row in the relational database, the tuple of values `(uid, job, nodename, source)` forms an unique identifier, `timestamp` is time, and `<operation>` fields contain the counter values for each operation.
+For a row in the relational database, the tuple of values `(uid, job, nodename, source)` forms a unique identifier, `timestamp` is time, and `<operation>` fields contain the counter values for each operation.

-For each unique identifier, each counter value $v$ of an operation along time $t$ form a timeseries.
+For each unique identifier, each counter value $v$ of an operation along time $t$ form a time series.
 Given two points consequtive points in the timeseries, $(t, v)$ and $(t^\prime, v^\prime)$ where $t < t^\prime,$ we can calculate the interval length as $\Delta t = t^\prime - t > 0$ and number of operations $\Delta v > 0$ during the interval as follows.
-If $v^\prime \ge v$, the counter is incremented and we have
+If $v^\prime \ge v$, the counter is incremented, and we have

 $$\Delta v = v^\prime - v.$$

-Otherwise, if $v^\prime < v$, the counter has reset and we have
+Otherwise, if $v^\prime < v$, the counter has reset, and we have

 $$\Delta v = v^\prime.$$